 Tucked away along a private lane on golf course, the Indian Hill House project entailed the adaptation of an existing home and development of an adjacent site to better serve the homeowners evolving family needs.

-Outside, windows, siding, and the roof was replaced in a way that feels original to the house.
-The new interventions, however, are intentionally contrasting.
-Black metal windows and copper accents distinguish what’s new and tie in with the minimalist design language used in two new accessory structures on the adjacent site: a guest house and activity pavilion.
+Outside, windows, siding, and the roof were replaced in a manner that feels original to the house.
+New interventions—such as a bay window in the primary bedroom and a floor-to-ceiling window wall in the kitchen and courtside hallway that opens to an adjacent patio—are intentionally contrasting.
+Black metal windows and copper accents distinguish what is new and tie into the minimalist design language used in two new accessory structures on the adjacent site: a guest house and an activity pavilion.

 Surrounding a new courtyard with a pool, the guest house and activity pavilion are high simple volumes.
 Black metal windows, copper gutters, cedar shingles, and ashlar stacked stone visually connect to the main house to create a cohesive living experience on site.
 Kebony wood siding clads the activity pavilion, chosen for its sustainable and naturally weathering properties.